clectric-diy/clectric-diy.github.io/README.md

 Whenever possible, we use open source software to ensure that there's a low barrier to entry for new folks starting up and because it's often the best software available.
 [KiCad](Tools/KiCad.md) is a good example.

+We provide a list of [Resources](Resources/Resources.md) that you may find useful.

-Please review our information about [Licensing](Licensing.md) and join us in our [discussion forum](https://github.com/orgs/clectric-diy/discussions) to learn more.
+If you're intrested in joining our community (for free!), please review our [licensing](Licensing.md) information and join us in our [discussion forum](https://github.com/orgs/clectric-diy/discussions) to learn more.

 If you're stuck, you may consider [this](Resources/DaS.md).